 The accounts mentioned above offer excellent tax advantages and they play an important role in financial planning.
 However, your after-tax savings also offers tax advantages and other important benefits you may not be thinking about.

-Tax Benefits – Growth oriented investments held in an after-tax account such as a traditional investment account with a brokerage firm, are taxed as capital gains.
-The current tax rate on long-term capital gains is 0% for taxpayers in the lowest two brackets (10 & 15%).
-Taxpayers in the middle tax brackets (25, 28, 33, and 35%) pay 15%.
-Taxpayers in the highest tax bracket (39.6%) with income above $415,050 ($466,950 married filing jointly) pay 20%.
+Tax Benefits - Growth oriented investments held in an after-tax account such as a traditional investment account with a brokerage firm, are taxed as capital gains.
+Prior to 2018, the tax brackets for long-term capital gains were closely aligned with income tax brackets.
+The Tax Cuts & Jobs Act (TCJA) created unique tax brackets for long-term capital gains tax.
+In 2020 the tax rate on long-term capital gains is 0% for taxpayers with AGI below $80,000 when married filing joint.
+Taxpayers with an AGI in the range $80,000 to $496,600 will pay 15%.
+Taxpayers with income above $496,600 ($441,450 for single filers) pay 20%.

-Managing Income in Retirement – The biggest advantage to having an after-tax account is the ability to use it in connection with the other two legs of your New Three-Legged Stool.
-A retiree can reduce their annual tax bill by drawing income from all three legs, tax deferred, tax free and after tax, in a tax-efficient manner.
-A recent study concluded that a tax efficient social security and withdrawal strategy can extend the life of your portfolio.
+Managing Income in Retirement - The biggest advantage to having an after-tax account is the ability to use it in connection with the other two legs of your New Three-Legged Stool.
+A retiree can reduce their annual tax bill by drawing income from all three legs (tax deferred, tax free and after tax) in a tax-efficient manner.
+Studies show a tax efficient social security and withdrawal strategy can extend the life of your portfolio.
 Make sure your retirement plan is using all three legs of the stool.